moby-it/useless-dragon/README.md

 As the player defeats monsters, they gain experience points (XP) that allow them to level up.
 Each level-up rewards the player with Mastery Points (MP) that they can invest in one of three skill trees: Aggressive, Defensive, and Normal.

-Here are some example skills:
+Here is how some example skills could look like:

  Name | Description
 ------------|---------------